About the Organizers:

 Founded in 1911, The University of Hong Kong (HKU) is the oldest tertiary institution in Hong Kong.
 HKU has ten academic faculties with English as the main language of instruction, providing teaching and supervision for postgraduate-level research (MPhil and PhD) students.
 It is commonly regarded as one of the most internationalised universities in the world as well as one of the most prestigious universities in Asia.
 HKU ranks highly in sciences, dentistry, biomedicine, education, humanities, law, economics, business administration, linguistics, political science, and the social sciences.
-As of 2019, HKU ranks 2nd in Asia by QS World University Rankings and 4th by Times Higher Education 2020, and 22nd by QS World University Rankings 2021.
+HKU was ranked 3rd in Asia by QS World University Rankings 2020 and 4th by Times Higher Education 2020, and 22nd by QS World University Rankings 2021.

 The Centre for Applied English Studies

 The Centre for Applied English Studies (CAES) was established in 1992.
 It provides English language support courses for all undergraduate students of the university, and thesis writing and academic English support for postgraduate students.
 The Centre also provides an extensive range of self-access learning opportunities and summer intensive courses, and teaches applied linguistics through two taught masters courses, MAAL and MATESOL, and a PhD programme.
 Staff of the Centre research and publish in the areas of academic discourse, literacy practices and language teaching and learning.
 The Centre’s research programme is central to its mission of enhancing students’ academic literacy.
 CAES also engages in outreach as a way of contributing to the community.